SeleniumHQ/mobile-spec/spec-draft.md

 Sessions
 --------
-Sessions work just like WebDriver: you POST to /session and receive a sessionId as a response if the server can give you one, at which point you can send further automation commands.
+Sessions work just like WebDriver: you POST to /session and receive a sessionid as a response if the server can give you one, at which point you can send further automation commands.
 If the server can't start a session, for example if another session is running and only one session can be handled at a time,